NON-MINOLTA 35mm ROKKOR-MOUNT SLR CAMERAS

 Soon after that, the Shanghai General Camera Factory had a new idea -- one that worked in the end.

-In the end, the first DF production model had the Minolta mount, and various other "DF" models followed over time.
-Minolta did not seem to be too peeved at all, primarily since they were only sold in the relatively small Chinese photographic market.
-Later, Minolta got together with Seagull in 1986 to have it manufacture the last Minolta X-700, X-570, X-370, etc. 35mm manual-focus SLR cameras.
+In the end, several other SLR models followed over time.
+Minolta did not seem to be concerned at all, primarily since they were only sold in the relatively small Chinese photographic market.
+Later, Minolta would get together with Seagull to have it manufacture the last Minolta X-700, X-570, X-370, etc. 35mm manual-focus SLR cameras.

 One final note.
 There are five features to watch for on these cameras -- the lens mount, the flash connection(s), the body style, the shutter type, and the power winder/motor drive option(s).
 These can vary substantially from one model to another, even though the cameras can appear to be the same.
 Likewise, some cameras can appear very different, but have the exact same features.
 The details of these features have been set up on different pages, and it's a good idea to check out these pages before you delve into the specific models, below.
 Here are the details on the different lens mounts, the various flash connection(s), the numerous body styles, the shutter types, and the different power winder/motor drive option(s) on the various cameras below.